aliyajo/CS5700-Network/Project 3/README.md

   debug.
 We also created an additional class to handle IP address manipulation.

 ## Challenges:
-- Since our team had no prior experience with larger scale projects, we decided to test out using GitHub in a collaborative environment.
-It gave us more peace of mind knowing that either of us would not lose or overwrite the other's work.

 - Initially when we began implementing the router, we had started using a simple dictionary as the data structure to store the forwarding table.
 However, we had run into issues with the dictionary not being able to handle multiple keys